 In July 1977, the selection committee bypassed Chuck Jordan and named Irv Rybicki as the new design VP.
 Rybicki had been Mitchell’s chief assistant, with stints in the studios of every automotive division except Buick.
 Both Rybicki and Jordan were clearly very skilled, but Rybicki was by far the more congenial of the two: even-tempered, fair, objective, flexible.
 Rybicki was a team player and by his own account got along very well with GM president Pete Estes and chairman Tom Murphy.
 In personality, he was the antithesis of Bill Mitchell.

 Mitchell persuaded Rybicki to make Jordan his design director, but it was an uneasy arrangement.
 Jordan had previously been Rybicki’s boss and was reportedly furious at being passed over.
 GM designers from that period told authors Michael Lamm and Dave Holls (himself a GM veteran) that Rybicki and Jordan were often at cross-purposes, undermining each other’s authority and leaving their staff unsure which way to turn.

 BUICK MAKES A MOVE

 While that drama unfolded in the Design Center, a different struggle was taking place at Buick headquarters in Flint.
 Buick chief engineer Lloyd Reuss had recognized that Buick’s traditional upper-middle-class market was increasingly threatened by overseas rivals like BMW and Audi.
 While those European competitors were significantly more expensive than Buick — more in Cadillac’s price territory — they were winning the hearts and minds of exactly the sort of affluent customers who had once been Buick stalwarts.

 Reuss pushed for a transformation of Buick’s increasingly geriatric image, introducing a new line of turbocharged V6 engines (which culminated in the muscular Grand Nationals of the 1980s).
-He and product planners Don Sullivan, Tom Patrick, and Jay Qualman also began work on a sporty two-place Buick, the first Buick two-seater since before the war, intended to show the world that Buick was no longer an old man’s car.
+He and product planners Don Sullivan, Tom Patrick, and Jay Qualman also began work on a sporty two-place Buick, intended to show the world that Buick was no longer an old man’s car.

 THE PININFARINA PROBLEM